 This form can be downloaded below.
 This form should be completed by the parents and the parish priest or minister and returned to the School Office.

-If your child is due to start primary school in September 2023 you can appeal from 17th April – 12 the May 2023 to
+If your child is due to start primary school in September 2024 you can appeal from 17th April – 14th May 2024 to

 Parents whose applications for places are unsuccessful may appeal to an Independent Appeal Panel set up in accordance with section 85(3) of the School Standards and Framework Act 1998.
 Appeals must be made in writing and must set out the reasons on which the appeal is made.
 Appeals should be made to the Admissions Appeal Clerk at the school address.
 Parents/Carers have the right to make oral representations to the Appeal Panel.